Christianib003/rinda-project/README.md

 * **Characteristics:**
     * **Volume:** Contains over 54,000 images.
     * **Variety:** The full dataset includes 38 distinct classes representing different plant species and their diseases (or healthy status).
 For this project, a subset of 6 classes was used to manage computational resources.
+    * **Challenge:**
-    * **Challenge:** During Exploratory Data Analysis (EDA), a significant **class imbalance** was identified, with some classes having far more images than others.
+      * During Exploratory Data Analysis (EDA), a significant **class imbalance** was identified, with some classes having far more images than others.
 This was a key consideration during model training, as it can bias the model towards majority classes.
+      * The Dataset is also enormous which caused the **initial training to last more than 20 hours**, this led to the decision of reducing the dataset to plants and diseases that are most relevant to Rwanda.

 ---